Shining light on short-range atomic ordering in semiconductors alloys

-\textit{Fitting:} Local structural ordering was quantified using \textit{q-SRO}, a custom Bayesian inference framework that extracts short-range order directly from \ac{exafs} spectra.
+\textit{Bayesian Inference:} Local structural ordering was quantified using \textit{q-SRO}, a custom Bayesian inference framework that extracts short-range order directly from \ac{exafs} spectra.
 To capture the full coordination environment, \ce{Ge} and \ce{Sn} K-edge spectra were simultaneously fitted in $R$-space ($1.3\;\AA$ to $6.0\;\AA$) using theoretical scattering paths generated from 1728-atom \ac{sro} supercells via \textsc{FEFF7}~\cite{rehr2000}.
 Critically, scattering paths were \textit{not} averaged: \textsc{FEFF7} calculated individual backscattering amplitudes $f(k)$ and phase shift $\delta(k)$ functions for each unique absorber-scatterer configuration from the \ac{dft}-relaxed supercells.
-Paths within the same coordination shell and atomic pair type share scattering functions but have occupation weights $N_{\text{eff}}(\alpha)$ determined by the \acf{wc-sro} parameter $\alpha$ (Supplementary Note 2, Eq.~S3).
-This preserves full chemical sensitivity without imposing random-alloy assumptions (Supplementary Fig. S3).
-The fitting model included nine single-scattering paths per edge across the first three coordination shells (\ce{Ge}$^*$--\ce{Ge}/\ce{Sn}, \ce{Sn}$^*$--\ce{Ge}/\ce{Sn}) plus dominant multiple-scattering contributions (e.g., triangular \ce{Ge}$^*$--\ce{Sn}$_1$--\ce{Sn}$_2$ paths~\cite{shirley2022}).
-Refined parameters (11 total): (1)~$\alpha$, (2)~$\Delta R_{\ce{Ge-Sn}}$, (3)~$\sigma^2$, (4)~shell-specific coordination numbers (constrained by stoichiometry and $\alpha$), and (5)~$\Delta E_0$ per edge, with $\Delta R_{\ce{Ge-Sn}}$ and $\sigma^2$ constrained to be identical across both edges for physical consistency.
-To resolve spectral degeneracies, we implemented Bayesian inference with \ac{dft}-calculated bandgap priors (Supplementary Note 6):
+Paths within the same coordination shell and atomic pair type share scattering functions but have occupation weights $N_{\text{eff}}(\alpha)$ determined by the \ac{wc-sro} parameter $\alpha$ (Eq.~S1, Supplementary Information section~2).
+This preserves full chemical sensitivity without imposing random-alloy assumptions.
+The fitting model included nine single-scattering paths per edge, accounting for the first three coordination shells (\ce{Ge}$^*$--\ce{Ge}/\ce{Sn}, \ce{Sn}$^*$--\ce{Ge}/\ce{Sn}), plus dominant multiple-scattering paths (e.g., triangular MS \ce{Ge}$^*$--\ce{Sn}$_1$--\ce{Sn}$_2$ and \ce{Sn}$^*$--\ce{Ge}--\ce{Ge}~\cite{shirley2022}).
+Refined parameters (11 total): (1)~$\alpha$, (2)~$\Delta R_{\ce{Ge-Sn}}$, (3)~$\sigma^2$, (4)~shell-specific coordination numbers (constrained by stoichiometry and supercell \ac{sro}), and (5)~$\Delta E_0$ per edge, with $\Delta R_{\ce{Ge-Sn}}$ and $\sigma_{\ce{Ge-Sn}}^2$ constrained to be identical across both edges for physical consistency.
+To resolve spectral degeneracies, we implemented Bayesian inference with \ac{dft}-calculated bandgap priors (Supplementary Information section~6):